Anaststam/FDE18-TUM/README.md

 ## Build
 A configuration file is provided to build this project with CMake.
-This allows you to build the project in the terminal but also provides the option to use Jetbrains CLion or Microsoft Visual Studio and other IDEs.
+This allows to build the project in the terminal but also provides the option to use Jetbrains CLion or Microsoft Visual Studio and other IDEs.